keithalewis/papers/probability.md

 # Probability Model

-A _probability model_ specifies a _sample space_ and a _probability
+A probability model specifies a sample space and a probability measure.
+Algebras of events model partial information.
-measure_.

 ## Sample Space

-A sample space is what can happen: heads or tails as the outcome of a coin toss, the integers from 1 to 6 as the outcomes of rolling a single die, the set of all sequences of not more than 280 characters as a model of possible Twitter tweets.
+A sample space is what can happen in a model: heads or tails as the outcome of a coin toss, the integers from 1 to 6 as the outcomes of rolling a single die, the set of all sequences of not more than 280 characters as a model of possible Twitter tweets.